PacktPublishing/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud/README.md

 > It has been updated for the most recent versions of Spring, Java, Kubernetes, and Istio.
 In addition, support is added for building and running all examples on a Windows PC using WSL 2.
 Finally, a chapter has been added about native compile, enabling Java-based microservices to start up in a fraction of a second.
 >
 > Here is a summary of the most significant changes and news in the second edition: [blog post](https://callistaenterprise.se/blogg/teknik/2021/08/09/microservices-book-2nd-edition-updates/).
+>
+> The GitHub repo for the second edition can be found here: https://github.com/PacktPublishing/Microservices-with-Spring-Boot-and-Spring-Cloud-2E.git.

 # Hands-On Microservices with Spring Boot and Spring Cloud